konvajs/site/source/docs/events/Custom_Hit_Region.md

-title: Canvas Konva Custom Hit Function Tutorial
+title: Canvas Konva Custom Hit Detection Function Tutorial
 ---

 To create a custom hit draw function for a shape with Konva, we can set